mauriora/Controller-SharePoint-List/README.md

 ### Model definition

 Usually you would extend your model from `ListItem`.
 Unless a builtin model like `Announcement` exists.
 Each sharepoint field is mapped to a property using the `@Expose` decorator.
-If the field is an object like a lookup, then it needs a `@Type` decoarator. `@Exclude()` is used for properties that should be exclude from the transfer with SharePoint.
+If the field is an object like a lookup, then it needs a `@Type` decorator. `@Exclude()` is used for properties that should be exclude from the transfer with SharePoint.

 This extends the built in announcements model: